By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide that explains how to claim for an accident at work when not an employee.

 A compensation claim is a form of legal action that a victim of an accident could be entitled to make if they have suffered injuries that were someone else’s fault.
 You would make a request (or a solicitor would on your behalf—if you choose to use one) that the responsible party pay a sum of money that reflects the harm that their negligence caused.

 One of the situations in which you are owed a duty of care is when you are at work.
 When you are in a workplace, the protection of your health and safety falls under the duty of care of the employer.
-If you are not an employee in a workplace and you suffer an injury while you are there, you could have the right to make an injury a work claim against them.
+If you are not an employee in a workplace and you suffer an injury while you are there, you could have the right to make an accident at work claim against them.

 Many may have a misconception that those who aren’t classed as ’employees’ are not under an employer’s duty of care while in a workplace.
 Some may believe that they’re not entitled to make a compensation claim against that employer in the event that they suffer a workplace injury there that was not their fault.
 This isn’t necessarily the case.